tonym128/tonym128.github.io/_posts/2026-02-23-aussie-meme-boss-rush.markdown

 ## Things I wasn’t very happy with

-*   **UI Scaling:** In very specific portrait orientations on older phones, the score multiplier can sometimes overlap with the health bar.
-It's a minor "bogan" in the system, but something I'll need to patch.
+*   **UI Scaling:** In very specific portrait orientations on older phones, the score multiplier can sometimes overlap with the health bar. its a minor "bogan" in the system, but something I'll need to patch.
 *   **Performance on Low-End Devices:** While Three.js is efficient, the soft-body calculations can get heavy on older mobile hardware.
 I might need to add a "Low Detail" mode similar to what I did for Peakylight.

 ## Where to from here?